w31rdm4ch1nZ/consensys_bootcamp_2021_final_project/README.md

 # My Consensys 2021 Bootcamp Final Project

+[I have opted for an extension.
+I'll be working on it as long as I can, but will 1st focus on the 1st iteration to submit as my Final Project.
-[I'll clean this whole part, filled with some irrelevant notes and wayyyy too verbose :0]
+I'll clean/simplify/shorten the whole repo before submitting it as a Final Project - I know it is filled with some irrelevant notes and wayyyy too verbose :-o]

 After several iteration over my inital idea (and definitely spending too much time on ideation), I came to freeze it for now - hardly...